wdweeda/ARIbrain/README.md

 The function accepts input map formats of character file names or 3D arrays.
 Therefore the minimal syntax is
 `ARI(Pmap, clusters)`

+### Define clusters

+The clusters can be defined *a priori*, on the basis of previous knowledges or on the basis of anatomical regions.
+Clusters of such a kind are usually called ROIs.
+There are no limitations to the number of ROIs that can be evaluated in the same analysis; the lower bounds for each ROI is valid simultaneously for all estimates (i.e. corrected for multiplicity).

+Even more interestingly, the clusters can be defined on the basis of the same data.
+This is valid as `ARI` allows for circular analysis, still controlling for multiplicity of inferences.

 ### Example: 'standard' cluster analysis
-I you have an output z-map (i.e., containing z-statistics) of a contrast/analysis of interest and want to to a 'standard' cluster-extent analysis.
+If you have an output z-map (i.e., containing z-statistics) of a contrast/analysis of interest and want to to a 'standard' cluster-extent analysis.
 We first need to load the statistics file into R and threshold the image at a certain Z value (e.g., 3.1) to form clusters.
 Make sure your input file is the _unthresholded_ map of statistics.
 Use the following commands to load the file and threshold the map into clusters.

 ```
 zdat <- readNifti('zstat1.nii.gz')